passuied/docs/daprdocs/content/en/operations/configuration/environment-variables-secrets.md

 ## Configuring multi-key secret environment variable

-Add the `dapr.io/env-from-secret` annotation to Deployment
+In the following example, the `dapr.io/env-from-secret` annotation is added to the Deployment.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment